leo-pony/model-runner/pkg/distribution/README.md

 - Model metadata management
 - Command-line interface for all operations
 - GitHub workflows for automated model packaging
-- Support for both GGUF and safetensors model formats
+- Support for both GGUF and Safetensors model formats

 ## Usage